Upcycle those old t-shirts into a cute, easy DIY crochet Easter basket. Even a beginner can make this in only a couple of hours.

 Being a DIY kind of girl who loves making things out of old t-shirts and jersey fabric, I was on a mission to make my own crochet Easter basket using old t-shirt scraps.

-I have turned old t-shirts into “yarn” before, but this time around I decided to just go out and buy some ready made.
+I have turned old t-shirts into “yarn” before, but this time around I decided to just go out and buy some ready-made.
 I was afraid that I would need too much of it to be able to get it out of the scraps I had sitting around at home.
 If you do want to make your own, this is a good tutorial I found online.

+It's a bit funny that I'm even posting this tutorial as I don't really know how to crochet very well!
 I really only know how to do one main stitch, the single crochet stitch, and yet I have still managed to make up my own pattern for things quite often now. 🙂

 Even without knowing how to crochet very well, I was able to whip out this Easter basket for my son in only about 2 hours.
 (Maybe even less than that!)